liufly/delayed-memory-update-entnet/README.md

 @InProceedings{Liu+:2018,
-  author    = {Liu, Fei  and Cohn, Trevor and Baldwin, Timothy}, title     = {Recurrent Entity Networks with Delayed Memory Update for Targeted Aspect-based Sentiment Analysis}, booktitle = {Proceedings of the 2018 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL HLT 2018)}, year      = {2018}, address   = {New Orleans, USA}, pages     = {278--283}
+  author    = {Liu, Fei  and Cohn, Trevor and Baldwin, Timothy}, title     = {Recurrent Entity Networks with Delayed Memory Update for Targeted Aspect-based Sentiment Analysis}, booktitle = {Proceedings of the 2018 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies}, year      = {2018}, address   = {New Orleans, USA}, pages     = {278--283}